OpenCQRS/OpenCQRS/README.md

 var aggregateId = new OrderAggregateId(orderId);
 var aggregate = new OrderAggregate(orderId, amount: 25.45m);

-// The save aggregate extension method stores the new events and the snapshot of the aggregate to the latest state var result = await dbContext.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
+// Save aggregate method stores the new events and the snapshot of the aggregate to the latest state var result = await domainService.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
+// or
+var result = await dbContext.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
 ```